 If that’s difficult to comprehend, recall that every faith tradition has aspects that are difficult to comprehend…yet faith believes them to be true.
 The key role retention plays in your school’s growth is no different.

 Ask yourself and your staff: “Do we have a tightly knit community of families in the school that support one another when one loses their job, has a medical hardship, or finds themselves in experiencing difficult times?
 If the answer is “No,” you don’t have some homework to do – you have LOTS of homework to do.
 As most homework requires some type of reference to a text, please allow me to suggest one – my book, “Retention: A Systems Approach to Growing Enrollment.”
-Check it out at http://www.lulu.com/product/paperback/retention-a-systems-approach-to-growing-enrollment/14416878.
-It’s just been updated with special attention paid to Millennial parents – because Millennial parents expect special attention.
-It’s helped several schools stabilize their current enrollment and focus on attracting new families to keep growing!
+Check it out by visiting this link.
+It’s been updated with special attention paid to Millennial parents – because Millennial parents expect special attention.
+It’s helped a number of schools to stabilize their current enrollment and focus on attracting new families to keep growing!